 At our core, we've always focussed on helping normal people work towards extraordinary results.
 Whether you're looking to lose weight, learn how to exercise for your goals, or just enjoy a healthier lifestyle, we've got your back.

-It all began in a scout hall in the Southside of Glasgow back in 2013.
+It all began in the Clarkston Scout Hall back in 2013.

 Ross rented the hall three mornings per week and put his bootcampers to task with nothing but their body weight, a few resistance bands, and a borrowed set of kettlebells.